6estates/idp-tutorial/README.md

 java -jar target/backend-1.0-SNAPSHOT.jar
 ```
 ## 2 Frontend: Dashboard

 The Frontend is a node.js project.
+Go to the folder of `frontend`.

 ### 2.1  Installation
 You can use the following shell commands to install the lastest node.js.
 ``` shell